hackertehlike/hackertehlike.github.io/_stories/everblue/chapter1.md

 After all, money was easy to come by – a sly hand, a loaded die, a rigged deck of cards; and you got yourself a full belly, a new jacket, and a new bed to wake up on that you didn’t quite remember going back to the night before.

 But then Kress had risen from his chair, stood on it, and raised his glass of top-shelf brandy in the air as he spoke, looking entirely too out of place in his tailored waistcoat and trousers. “_For a last hurrah, then.
 An ode to you, dear Constance.
-An ode to_ us_.”_
+An ode to_ us.”

 And of course, it had been difficult to argue with that.